launchcodedev/app-config/docs/guide/intro/encryption.md

       key: '...'
 ```

 To create a new encryption environment use the `init-repo` CLI subcommand while setting one of the standard App-Config environment variables (`ENV`, `NODE_ENV`, or `APP_CONFIG_ENV`) with the new encryption environment.
+You can then use the normal App Config secret CLI commands while specifying the environment to trust and untrust users and encrypt and decrypt secrets for that specific environment.

+It's also possible to reuse encryption keys across environments since App Config secret environments and config environments are not linked.
+For example, you may have 3 config environments like prod, QA, and staging but only 2 encryption environments prod and QA.
+The production environment likely has more strict access requirements than staging and QA which may have the same users trusted on them.
+This allows you to trust a user once on the shared QA/staging encryption environment which will allow them to decrypt secrets used on staging and QA.